 For all practitioners, who have regular contact with patients, their families or carers, or the public.

 Developed in partnership with experts from North Bristol NHS Trust and the University of Manchester.

-This course meets the outcomes for levels 1 and 2 of the Core Skills Training Framework.
+This course meets the outcomes for level 2 of the Core Skills Training Framework.